-Liang Tang is Executive Vice President, General Counsel and Company Secretary, taking on this role in January 2013 (having initially joined the Company in 2009).
-Ms. Tang is a practising lawyer with a broad range of legal and corporate experiences in the gold mining sector, including capital markets, debt financing, and corporate and commercial law.
+Ms Liang Tang is Executive Vice President, General Counsel and Company Secretary, taking on this role in January 2013 (having initially joined the Company in 2009).
+Ms Tang is a practising lawyer with a broad range of legal and corporate experiences in the gold mining sector, including capital markets, debt financing, and corporate and commercial law.
 She joined OceanaGold's legal and company secretariat team in April 2009, and is currently responsible for legal affairs, compliance and corporate governance.
 Prior to joining OceanaGold, Liang was a commercial lawyer in private practice.
-She also worked as an accountant and tax consultant at a global accounting firm.
-Liang holds a Bachelor of Commerce and a Bachelor of Laws from the University of Melbourne.
-She is also a member of the Australian Institute of Company Directors.
+Liang holds a Bachelor of Commerce, a Bachelor of Laws and a Master of Laws from the University of Melbourne.
+She is fluent in Chinese Mandarin.

-Craig Feebrey is Executive Vice President and Head of Exploration (appointed November 2015).
-Dr. Feebrey is a geologist with 20 years of global exploration and commercial experience.
+Dr Craig Feebrey is Executive Vice President and Head of Exploration (appointed November 2015).
+Dr Feebrey is a geologist with over 25 years of global exploration and commercial experience.
 He has held senior technical and management positions across major international mining organisations and junior exploration companies.
-His focus has been in gold and copper exploration and mining across Australia, Asia-Pacific and South America.
-Dr. Feebrey's most recent position was as Vice President of Exploration - Australasia - with Gold Fields Ltd, where he was responsible for leading all exploration activities.
-He was also a member of the Gold Fields Regional Leadership Team, and Director of several Gold Fields subsidiary companies.
+His focus has been in gold and copper exploration and mining across Australia, Asia-Pacific and the Americas.

-Dr. Feebrey holds a Bachelor of Science and Graduate Diploma of Science from the University of New England, Australia, as well as a Doctor of Philosophy (Geology) and Master of Science degree from Hokkaido University, Japan.
-Dr. Feebrey is a Chartered Professional Geologist, a Fellow of the Society of Economic Geologists, and a member of both the Australian Institute of Mining and Metallurgy and the Australian Institute of Company Directors.
+Dr Feebrey holds a Bachelor of Science and Graduate Diploma of Science from the University of New England, Australia, as well as a Doctor of Philosophy (Geology) and Master of Science degree from Hokkaido University, Japan.
+Dr Feebrey is a Chartered Professional Geologist, a Fellow of the Society of Economic Geologists, and a member of both the Australian Institute of Mining and Metallurgy and the Australian Institute of Company Directors.